opal/opal/README.md

 Opal has a built in REPL that uses `therubyracer` to hold a built in context.
 Try the REPL with:

-    $ ruby -I ./lib bin/opal irb
+    $ bundle exec bin/opal irb

-This will use the local directory to run the virtual machine.
+This will use the local directory to run Opal.

 Running tests
 -------------